OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 The usefulness of basic profiling metrics from production environments can't be understated.
 Performance issues rarely occur in local development environments and the people most impacted by slow performance are people using production systems.
-Just as our performance tests operate against a deployment topology that tries to match what most of our customers use, so to must we know about how that code is performing in real-usage.
+Just as our performance tests operate against a :doc:`../deployment/topology` that tries to match what most of our customers use, so to is it useful to know how that code is performing in customer implementations.
 For these reasons this document will focus more on logging performance metrics with SLF4J Profiler rather than VisualVM.

 Using SLF4J Profiler in Java code is as simple as: